hashgraph/hedera-mirror-node/docs/design/allowances.md

 ## Open Questions

+1) How will we do REST API pagination using multiple columns?

+## Answered Questions

 1) How will we handle adjust allowance for serial numbers?

-2) How will we do REST API pagination using multiple columns?
+   The full list of allowed serials that result from the transaction will be provided in the record.

-3) What happens if client populates both `approvedForAll` and `serialNumbers`?
+2) What happens if client populates both `approvedForAll` and `serialNumbers`?

-## Answered Questions
+   It is an error if they populate `approvedForAll=true` and a non-empty `serialNumbers`.
+It is allowed, but not required, to populate `approvedForAll=false` when providing a non-empty `serialNumbers`.